Andy Murray: Early and personal life

 Murray grew up in Dunblane and attended Dunblane Primary School.
-He and his brother were present during the 1996 Dunblane school massacre, when Thomas Hamilton killed 16 children and a teacher before shooting himself; Murray took cover in a classroom.
+Both he and his brother were present during the 1996 Dunblane school massacre, when Thomas Hamilton killed 16 children and a teacher before shooting himself; Murray took cover in a classroom.
 Murray says he was too young to understand what was happening and is generally reluctant to talk about it in interviews, but in his autobiography Hitting Back he states that he attended a youth group run by Hamilton and his mother gave Hamilton lifts in her car.
 Murray later attended Dunblane High School.

 Murray's parents split up when he was 10, with the boys living with their father while being mentored in tennis by their mother.
-He believes the impact this had on him could be the reason behind his competitive spirit.
-At 15, he was asked to train with Rangers Football Club at their School of Excellence, but declined, opting to focus on his tennis career instead.
+He believes this could be the reason behind his competitive spirit.
+At 15, he was asked to train with Rangers Football Club at their School of Excellence, but declined, opting to focus on his tennis career.
 He then decided to move to Barcelona, Spain.
-There he studied at the Schiller International School and trained on the clay courts of the Sánchez-Casal Academy, coached by Pato Alvarez.
+There he trained on the clay courts of the Sánchez-Casal Academy, coached by Pato Alvarez, and also spent time studying at the Schiller International School.
 Murray described this time as "a big sacrifice".
-His parents had to find £40,000 to pay for his 18-month stay there.
+His parents had to pay £40,000 for his 18-month stay.
 In Spain, he trained with Emilio Sánchez, former world No. 1 doubles player.

-Murray was born with a bipartite patella, a condition in which the kneecap remains as two separate bones instead of fusing together in early childhood, but was not diagnosed until the age of 16.
-He has been seen holding his knee due to the pain caused by the condition and has pulled out of events because of it.
+Murray was born with a bipartite patella, a condition in which the kneecap remains as two separate bones instead of fusing together in early childhood.
+It was not diagnosed until he was aged 16.
+He has been seen holding his knee due to the pain caused by the condition and has withdrawn from tournaments because of it.

 In February 2013, Murray bought Cromlix House hotel near Dunblane for £1.8 million.
-Brother Jamie had celebrated his wedding there in 2010 but it had since ceased trading.
-The venue re-opened as a 15-room five-star hotel in April 2014.
-Later that month Murray was awarded freedom of Stirling and received an Honorary Doctorate from the University of Stirling in recognition of his services to tennis.
+The hotel had been closed since 2012, but Murray reopened it in April 2014.
+Later that month Murray was awarded the freedom of Stirling and received an Honorary Doctorate from the University of Stirling in recognition of his services to tennis.